-International student means a person legitimately enrolled at the University in an undergraduate or postgraduate academic program and who is not a citizen of Australia or New Zealand and who does not hold Permanent Residency status in Australia.
+International student means a person legitimately enrolled at the University in an undergraduate or postgraduate academic program, as neither a citizen of Australia or New Zealand, nor a Permanent Resident in Australia.

 Masters by coursework student means a person legitimately enrolled at the University in a higher degree program at the Masters level, which is based predominantly on coursework study, with a minor or zero research component - for example, the Master of Business Administration program.